corpunWorld Corporal Punishment Research

 blob See also: Paddling in US schools in Topics A to Z

-EXTERNAL LINKS: (these will open in a new window)
+EXTERNAL LINKS: (these will open in a new window) External link opens in a new window

 Trends in Discipline and the Decline in Use of Corporal Punishment [DOC]

-The document notes that, as paddlings went down in the 1990s, suspensions rose sharply by a much larger amount, though they have fallen back somewhat in the latest five years.
+The document notes that, as paddlings went down in the 1990s, suspensions rose sharply by a much larger amount, though they fell back somewhat in the latest five years.
 In other words, the increased suspensions were not merely replacements for CP.
 One might infer from this a general collapse in discipline due at least in part, perhaps, to the loss of the deterrent effect of the paddle in those districts that have abandoned it.

-Holloman v Harland and Allred and Walker County Board of Education [PDF]
+Holloman v Harland and Allred and Walker County Board of Education

 See also this June 2001 news item and this June 2002 follow-up for earlier stages of the case.